Chart Color Schemes

 Bundoora - East's residents are relatively healthy in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts

-This compares to 60.3% in Greater Melbourne and a national average of 55.3%.
-The most common medical conditions are arthritis and mental health issues, affecting 8.5 and 7.3% of residents respectively.
-About 69.5% of residents report being completely clear of medical ailments, compared to 69.3% in Greater Melbourne.
-Approximately 20.1% of residents are aged 65 and over, which equates to around 2,060 people.
-This is broadly in line with the general population's health profile.
+This compares to 60.3% in Greater Melbourne, with a national average of 55.3%.
+The most common medical conditions are arthritis and mental health issues, affecting 8.5% and 7.3% of residents respectively.
+Around 69.5% of residents report having no medical ailments, compared to 69.3% in Greater Melbourne.
+Approximately 20.1% of residents are aged 65 and over, which is around 2,061 people.
+This aligns with the general population's health profile.

 Frequently Asked Questions - Health